Rheumatoid Arthritis and Genetics: Is it Hereditary?

 While rheumatoid arthritis remains a stubbornly incurable condition the potential for significant breakthroughs in knowledge and treatment have never been greater than they are today.
 Researchers everywhere believe we are living in a time that will see mankind’s first demonstrated ability to arrest the pathology of this disabling and disfiguring menace and genetic research is leading the way toward that goal.

-If you are afflicted with rheumatoid arthritis Disability Credit Canada can help you claim up to $40,000 in disability tax credit relief from the Canadian government.
-This important benefit is designed to provide the disabled with the financial leg up many of them desperately need.
+If you have rheumatoid arthritis, Disability Credit Canada can help you claim up to $40,000 in disability tax credit relief from the Canadian government.
+We can also assist you in qualifying for CPP disability benefits.
+This essential support is designed to provide the financial assistance many individuals with disabilities urgently need.

 Call today for Rheumatoid arthritis help with Disability Tax Credit